 \subsection{Bloch functions at $\bGamma$}

 We start our analysis from the $\bGamma$ point.
-Looking again at Fig.~\ref{Gamma-1}, one immediately notice that the Bloch functions have negligible amplitude in the AA zones, being mostly localized in AB/BA \cite{Mellado}, and thus the Wannier orbitals cannot be localized in AA only.
-Most importantly, one realises not only that the Bloch function is invariant under C$_{3z}$, but also that possesses well defined symmetry properties under C$_{2z}$ and C$_{2x}$, specifically it is odd under the former, cf. panel layer \# 1 A with panel layer \# 1 B, and even under the latter, cf. panel \# 1 A with panel layer \# 2 B. We also find that the other state within the lower doublet is still even under C$_{2x}$, but also even under C$_{2z}$.
-The doublet thus transforms with respect to C$_{2x}$ as an $s$-orbital.
+Looking again at Fig.~\ref{Gamma-1}, one notes that the Bloch functions have negligible amplitude in the AA zones, being mostly localized in AB/BA,\cite{Mellado} and thus the Wannier orbitals cannot be localized in AA only.
+Most importantly, one finds that the Bloch function is not only invariant under C$_{3z}$, but also possesses well defined symmetry properties under C$_{2z}$ and C$_{2x}$, specifically it is odd under the former, cf. panel layer \#1 A with panel layer \#1 B, and even under the latter, cf. panel \#1 A with panel layer \#2 B. Similarly, the other state within the lower doublet is still even under C$_{2x}$, but also even under C$_{2z}$.
+That doublet thus transforms with respect to C$_{2x}$ as an $s$-orbital.
 On the contrary, the upper doublet is odd under C$_{2x}$, thus transforming as a $p_z$-orbital, one state being even and the other odd under C$_{2z}$.
-We thus conclude that close to the charge neutrality point the effective symmetry group is actually G=D$_6$, and hence contains also C$_{2z}$, despite the relaxed structure lacks any point symmetry.
+We thus conclude that close to the charge neutrality point the effective symmetry group is actually D$_6$,\cite{Senthil-2,Bernevig_topo,Vishwanath} and hence contains also C$_{2z}$, even if the relaxed structure lacks any point symmetry.

-We stress that the double degeneracy of the mini-bands at $\Gamma$ is generically not to be expected even assuming D$_6$ symmetry.
-Such accidental degeneracy is due to the fact that the coupling between the Dirac points, which originally belonged to different layers and correspond to the same momentum $\bK_1$ or $\bK_2$ in the reduced Brillouin zone, effectively vanishes at small twist angles \cite{MacDonald-PNAS2011}, even though symmetry does not prohibit this coupling to be finite.
-This phenomenon corresponds to an additional emergent symmetry, besides D$_6$, often referred as valley charge conservation $U_v(1)$ symmetry \cite{Senthil-1,Bernevig_topo}.
+We stress in addition that the double degeneracy of the mini-bands at $\bGamma$ is generically not to be expected even assuming D$_6$ symmetry.
+The accidental degeneracy is due to the fact that the coupling between the Dirac points, which originally belonged to different layers and correspond to the same momentum $\bK_1$ or $\bK_2$ in the reduced Brillouin zone, effectively vanishes at small twist angles,\cite{MacDonald-PNAS2011} even though symmetry does not prohibit this coupling to be finite.
+This phenomenon corresponds to an additional emergent symmetry, dynamical in nature (some textbooks would call it accidental), often referred as valley charge conservation $U_v(1)$ symmetry. \cite{Senthil-1,Bernevig_topo}.